blurrycontour/zuul-gerrit/doc/source/reference/job_def.rst

    .. attr:: branches

-      A regular expression (or list of regular expressions) which describe on what branches a job should run (or in the case of variants, to alter the behavior of a job for a certain branch).
+      A :ref:`regular expression <regex>` (or list of regular expressions) which describe on what branches a job should run (or in the case of variants, to alter the behavior of a job for a certain branch).

       This attribute is not inherited in the usual manner.
 Instead, it is used to determine whether each variant on which it appears